ADHD treatment options

 Non-stimulants medication for ADHD

-Atomoxetine is a non-stimulant medication for ADHD.
-This type of medicine is called a selective noradrenaline reuptake inhibitor (SNRI) which helps to improve concentration and manage impulsive behaviour.
+Atomoxetine is a non-stimulant drug for ADHD.
+This type of medication is called a selective noradrenaline reuptake inhibitor (SNRI) which helps to improve concentration and manage impulsive behaviour.

 It may be recommended for children over 6 years old, teenagers and adults with ADHD.

-This medicine carries warnings about an increased risk of a child thinking about suicide, so children will need to be monitored for signs of depression or suicidal thoughts.
+This drug carries warnings about an increased risk of a child thinking about suicide, so children will need to be monitored for signs of depression or suicidal thoughts.

 Atomoxetine is not suitable for anyone with the eye condition glaucoma.